-Welcome to the office of Student Affairs and Academic Support!
+Welcome to the Office of Student Affairs!

 Recognizing that a majority of student hours are spent outside of the classroom, this division contributes to the personal development and academic growth of our students through an array of high quality and comprehensive learning opportunities in a supportive campus environment.
-Student Affairs and Academic Support consists of several units which work in a collaborative effort to better serve our students.
+Student Affairs consists of several units which work in a collaborative effort to better serve our students.
 All programs and services are student-centered and provide a bridge to the academic programs of the University.
 These units include:

 Athletics and Intramural Programs provides an equal opportunity for both male and female student-athletes of good character and acceptable academic standing to compete in organized intercollegiate athletics while pursuing a baccalaureate degree.
 Athletics staff and coaches also help to provide an opportunity for each student-athlete to develop as a total person by enabling involvement in more areas of student life.
 More importantly, the athletic programs and activities provide the necessary tools that will aid Gallaudet student-athletes after graduation.

 The Counseling and Psychological Services' (CAPS) mission of service, training, and advocacy focuses on the mental health needs of Gallaudet students and the deaf community.
-Supporting the academic and social-emotional development of Gallaudet students, the CAPS provides high quality assessment, counseling, crisis intervention, and prevention programs for students.
-In addition, the CAPS provides consultation services for faculty and staff and contributes to student paraprofessional training programs.
-The CAPS also maintains a high quality training program that increases the number of qualified professionals serving the mental health needs of the deaf community.
-Through education and information dissemination, the CAPS advocates for improved mental health services for deaf and hard of hearing people.
+Supporting the academic and social-emotional development of Gallaudet students, CAPS provides high quality assessment, counseling, crisis intervention, and prevention programs for students.
+In addition, CAPS provides consultation services for faculty and staff and contributes to student paraprofessional training programs.
+CAPS also maintains a high quality training program that increases the number of qualified professionals serving the mental health needs of the deaf community.
+Through education and information dissemination, CAPS advocates for improved mental health services for deaf and hard of hearing people.